‘Murder By Memory’ (2025) – Dorothy Gentleman #1 by Olivia Waite, narrated by Blair Baker

 IN A NUTSHELL

-‘Murder By Memory‘ is only 100 pages long but Oliviai Waite packs a lot into it and never made me feel that I was having data thrust upon me.
-She opens with ship’s detective, Dorothy Gentleman, waking in a stalled lift during a magnetic storm, in a body that is not her own.
+‘Murder By Memory‘ is only 100 pages long, but Olivia Waite packed a lot into it and never made me feel I was having data thrust upon me.
+She opened with the ship’s detective, Dorothy Gentleman, waking in a stalled lift during a magnetic storm, in a body that is not her own.
 After that, things get stranger and more complicated.

-I liked the calm way that Dorothy assess her situation and eventually discovers and solves the crime that created it.
+I liked the calm way that Dorothy assessed her situation and eventually discovered and solved the crime that created it.
 I was comfortable inside her head.
-As I’d expect from a ship’s detective, she’s observant, suspicious and relentless in her desire to know what really happened and who was responsible.
-She’s also as kind as her role allows, shows empathy for others and is haunted by a recent loss of her own.
-I liked that she’s as curious about people as she is about solving puzzles.
+As I’d expect from a ship’s detective, she was observant, suspicious, and relentless in her desire to know what really happened and who was responsible.
+She was also as kind as her role allowed.
+She showed empathy for others and was haunted by a recent loss of her own.
+I liked that she was as curious about people as she is about solving puzzles.

 Both Dorothy Gentlemen and the Fairweather offer a wealth of opportunities for future stories.
 I’m looking forward to reading them.